Document

 Indians are regarded as the most innovative brains in the world.
 Therefore, it is not uncommon to come across new innovations regularly.
 These innovators don’t just make life easier for Indian citizens but also for the world as a whole.
 The innovators apply for patents with relevant authorities, which confers on them the right to use the innovation for a given time period.

-A patent is also known as an intellectual property right and ensures the innovator that their rights are protected.
-This allows the innovator to monetize his/her innovation and generate regular incomes from the same.
-When an innovator gives another person or entity the rights to use the patented innovation, in return they receive a regular payment.
+A patent is also known as an intellectual property right and ensures the innovator's rights are protected.
+This allows the innovator to monetize his/her innovation and generate regular income from it.
+When an innovator gives another person or entity the rights to use the patented innovation, in return, they receive a regular payment.

 This payment is known as a Royalty payment.
 Usually, what happens is that the innovators do not have the means to develop their idea into an effective offering.
 In such a situation, an individual or entity takes the rights to use that innovation and then develops it into an effective product.
 In such a situation, that entity will pay the innovator a royalty amount against the rights to use the innovation commercially.
 It might be a fixed amount every year or a certain percentage of sales for a given period of time.